Emotionally Unavailable: What It Means & 15 Signs To Look For

 The "primary drive is independence, and their greatest fear is engulfment—in other words, losing themselves in another person or being subsumed.
 They seek space and solitude to regulate their anxiety, especially during conflicts," she says.

-It's possible to date with an avoidant attachment style, but it likely means there are some insecurities that need healing.
+It's possible to date with an avoidant attachment style, mind you, but it likely means there are some insecurities that need healing.

 They avoid labels

 Pretending you're not in a relationship when you are in a relationship is a red flag.
 If the person you're dating doesn't want to "label" the relationship, chances are things are not organically developing in a healthy way.
 "Relationships can take many forms, but if someone refuses to define their relationship or talk about what you can both expect from it while still wanting all the benefits of it, they might not be ready to be an available partner," Shaffer explains.

 If you feel like you need to be perfect, chill, sexy, and interesting all the time in order to keep someone interested, chances are you're not the issue.
 Emotionally unavailable people can be impossible to mollify because they are always looking for something negative to latch onto in order to justify their crappy behavior.
 They seek perfection in imperfect humans so that they can use your flaws as justification for ending things or not getting serious with you.

 People who are emotionally unavailable tend to confuse their partners with their inconsistent behavior.
 They vacillate between being very hot and into the relationship one second, only to go totally cold the next.
 This can feel uncomfortable and scary.
 If someone makes you feel safe and comfortable one day, only to disappear for a week—this person is likely not emotionally available to you.
 While the temptation to come back when someone comes out of the rough may be great, it can ultimately be quite damaging to you.
 No one should feel like they're being jerked around.